The lowdown on the Collins Cup, the PTO’s flagship pro triathlon race featuring Europe, the USA and Internationals teams doing battle for glory.

 The race was first scheduled to be held alongside Challenge Roth in 2018 but was postponed and moved to the x-bionic sphere with a new date of May 2020.
 While COVID meant another delay, the PTO has gone from strength to strength in 2020 and 2021, giving the Collins Cup even greater prestige for its inaugural running on 28 August 2021.

-To highlight the journeys of athletes towards the Collins Cup, the PTO has commissioned the Beyond Human documentary, which follows Lionel Sanders (Internationals), Heather Jackson (USA) and Sebastian Kienle (EUR) as they attempt to secure qualification.
+To highlight the journeys of athletes towards the Collins Cup, the PTO has launched the Beyond Human documentary, which follows Lionel Sanders (Internationals), Heather Jackson (USA) and Sebastian Kienle (EUR) as they attempt to secure qualification.

 There is also the PTO’s Greater Than One web series, which follows Chelsea Sodaro’s quest to go from expectant mother to world-class performance in just three months.
 Finally, there’s the Road To the Collins Cup: Battle For Glory web series, which gives an inside take on some of the sport’s key athletes.